Skip to main content

 We transform the raw time series data into polynomial coefficients using least squares regression.
 For a given route:

-3. This polynomial can then be evaluated for any time value t (where t ranges from 0-288)
+3. This polynomial can then be evaluated for any time value t (where t is the time of day in hours, 0–24)

 Benefits of the Coefficient Method